 - 1. Immediately activate hazard warning lights and pull off the road on the far-right shoulder, if possible. - 2.
 Stop on the median only if there is no other option; ensure that the vehicle is well off the travelled lanes. - 3.
 Set reflective triangles behind the vehicle, especially at night; or tie a white cloth to the left door handle or radio aerial. - 4.
 Assess the situation and determine the extent of the equipment damage or breakdown. - 5.
 Contact dispatch, management, or client (where applicable) immediately and provide details on the breakdown situation.
 Communicate retrieval method and responding personnel. - 6.
-Keep tools, parts, tires and people off the road and away from traffic when attempting any repairs. - 7.
+Keep tools, parts, tires, and people off the road and away from traffic when attempting any repairs. - 7.
 Be cautious when someone approaches to help and, if needed, ask this person to contact the police or a tow truck. - 8.
-Depending on the location, remain inside the vehicle, shut the windows and lock the doors.
-In winter, if you leave the engine running, open a window slightly for air circulation, and make sure the exhaust pipe is not blocked by snow or mud. - 9.
-When exiting the vehicle, ensure that you are wearing all appropriate PPE high-visibility clothing and jackets.
-Visibility is critical for safely managing a breakdown on the road.
+Depending on the location, remain inside the vehicle, shut the windows, and lock the doors.
+In winter, if you leave the engine running, open a window slightly for air circulation, and make sure the exhaust pipe is not blocked by snow or mud.